adlai/scalpl/README.md

 The software is provided devoid of warantee, guarranty, liesense, and noncence:
 "do as thou wilt".

+Please be advised that this use of the software renders differing signals to varying market participants in a manner that amplifies their pre-existing bias, and doing so in a jurisdiction where the potential consequences of such actions are punishable offends my religion, and should be considered a capital offense, insofar as such are recognized by said soi-dissant jurisdictions and churches.

 # Abstract

 ScalpL *will be* an engine for expressing arbitrarily intricate policies for